akamai/NetStorageKit-Python/README.md

 ===========
 Note
 ===========
-can raise the exception in upload/download about file handling
+User TODO: can raise the exception in upload/download about file handling and Logging